lyndon025/playtested/src/content/article/legacy/2023-09-21-everything-you-need-to-know-about-snowbreaks-new-dlc-fogbound-dream-open-world-a-new-char.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-09-21-everything-you-need-to-know-about-snowbreaks-new-dlc-fogbound-dream-open-world-a-new-char
+title: 'Everything you need to know about Snowbreak’s new DLC: Fogbound Dream (Open-world?
+A new character?)'
+game: world?
+A new character?)
 description: 'Fogbound Dream is the second and newest DLC for Snowbreak: Containment Zone, a popular 3D sci-fi third-person shooter game where players navigate the mysterious  ‘containment zone’ with a squad of waifu heroes equipped with diverse skills, gun types, and abilities.
 Fogbound Dream is set to be the game’s biggest update yet with a plethora of new content and events coinciding with TGS 2023 starting this September 21st.'
 featured: false
+gallery:
+  - /images/reviews/legacy/2023-09-21-everything-you-need-to-know-about-snowbreaks-new-dlc-fogbound-dream-open-world-a-new-char-0.avif
+  - /images/reviews/legacy/2023-09-21-everything-you-need-to-know-about-snowbreaks-new-dlc-fogbound-dream-open-world-a-new-char-1.avif
+  - /images/reviews/legacy/2023-09-21-everything-you-need-to-know-about-snowbreaks-new-dlc-fogbound-dream-open-world-a-new-char-2.avif
+  - /images/reviews/legacy/2023-09-21-everything-you-need-to-know-about-snowbreaks-new-dlc-fogbound-dream-open-world-a-new-char-3.avif
+  - /images/reviews/legacy/2023-09-21-everything-you-need-to-know-about-snowbreaks-new-dlc-fogbound-dream-open-world-a-new-char-4.avif
+  - /images/reviews/legacy/2023-09-21-everything-you-need-to-know-about-snowbreaks-new-dlc-fogbound-dream-open-world-a-new-char-5.avif
 pubDate: 2023-09-21
 tags:
   - indie
   - pc
   - strategy
   - taptap
   - world-a-new-character
 thumb: /images/reviews/legacy/2023-09-21-everything-you-need-to-know-about-snowbreaks-new-dlc-fogbound-dream-open-world-a-new-char-0.avif
-title: 'Everything you need to know about Snowbreak’s new DLC: Fogbound Dream (Open-world?
-  A new character?)'
-game: world?
-A new character?)
-gallery:
-- /images/reviews/legacy/2023-09-21-everything-you-need-to-know-about-snowbreaks-new-dlc-fogbound-dream-open-world-a-new-char-0.avif
-- /images/reviews/legacy/2023-09-21-everything-you-need-to-know-about-snowbreaks-new-dlc-fogbound-dream-open-world-a-new-char-1.avif
-- /images/reviews/legacy/2023-09-21-everything-you-need-to-know-about-snowbreaks-new-dlc-fogbound-dream-open-world-a-new-char-2.avif
-- /images/reviews/legacy/2023-09-21-everything-you-need-to-know-about-snowbreaks-new-dlc-fogbound-dream-open-world-a-new-char-3.avif
-- /images/reviews/legacy/2023-09-21-everything-you-need-to-know-about-snowbreaks-new-dlc-fogbound-dream-open-world-a-new-char-4.avif
-- /images/reviews/legacy/2023-09-21-everything-you-need-to-know-about-snowbreaks-new-dlc-fogbound-dream-open-world-a-new-char-5.avif
 ---

 Fogbound Dream is the second and newest DLC for Snowbreak: Containment Zone, a popular 3D sci-fi third-person shooter game where players navigate the mysterious  ‘containment zone’ with a squad of waifu heroes equipped with diverse skills, gun types, and abilities.
 Fogbound Dream is set to be the game’s biggest update yet with a plethora of new content and events coinciding with TGS 2023 starting this September 21st.

 Tokyo Game Show 2023 Participation